henryyantq/GCNet-Kaggle/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/neighborhood-aware-geometric-encoding-network/point-cloud-registration-on-3dmatch-at-least-1)](https://paperswithcode.com/sota/point-cloud-registration-on-3dmatch-at-least-1?p=neighborhood-aware-geometric-encoding-network)

-Paper "Neighborhood-aware Geometric Encoding Network for Point Cloud Registration" was renamed to "Leveraging Inlier Correspondences Proportion for Point Cloud Registration" (NgeNet -> GCNet).
+Paper "Neighborhood-aware Geometric Encoding Network for Point Cloud Registration" was renamed to "Leveraging Inlier Correspondences Proportion for Point Cloud Registration" (NgeNet -> GCNet). **For personal use, the "3dmatch.pth" should be enough, normally.**

 ## Use in Kaggle/Colab notebook environment (with GPU accelerator on)